 The Sam's Club mobile team built a standalone app called "Scan & Go" that lets you skip the checkout line by scanning your items and paying for your order from your mobile device.

 The app was an instant hit with our customers, prompting us to pursue a more aggressive rollout strategy, with the goal of enabling Scan & Go in over 650 locations within a few months.

 But there's a problem.
-We now have 2 separate mobile apps with different value propositions.
-Before we roll this functionality out nationwide, it may be smarter to fold it into the core mobile app.
+We now have 2 separate mobile apps with different purposes causing lots of confusion.
+Before we roll it out nationwide, we should consider combining these two apps together.

 Simplify and consolidate

 The design brief was detailed and specific, like a mini version of this case study.
 It outlined the target customer, current experience, pain points, objectives, personas, design principles, and KPIs.

 Another document would be created to outline the planned UX activities and project timeline.

 This was a high profile project with a lot of opinions and technical constraints.
 We needed everyone to be a part of the solution.

 We facilitated a workshop with 12 attendees including Product Managers, Business Strategists, Developers, Researchers, UX Architects and Visual Designers.

 I designed all of our workshop sketches digitally, combining similar themes and ideas into a coherent document., then created a list of pros and cons for each concept.
 I reported this back to the group with new findings and a well reasoned path forward.